 there but also fits surprisingly well to what is seen here in Figs.5-7.

-did not notice these well visible synangia with big stalks, which had
+did not notice the synangia with big stalks on the cut faces

-to him, and he offers an extended description, allegedly of Sc. elegans,
+to him.
+He provides an extended description, allegedly of Sc. elegans,

 contains Sturiella only.

 Such description, which probably is based on an error, is probably not